Using Cisco’s DNA Center to Deploy SD-Access

-Deploying software-defined access (SD-Access) to your network can provide consistent management of network provisioning, automate network segmentation and create open integration with third-party solutions.
+Deploying Software-Defined Access (SD-Access) to your network can provide consistent management of network provisioning, automate network segmentation and create open integration with third-party solutions.
 And deploying it just got easier.
-Using Cisco Digital Network Architecture (DNA) Center to deploy SD-Access can now be done in minutes instead of hours.

 Watch this demonstration for a step-by-step guide into how simple it is to design your network, define your policies and provision your infrastructure.

 DNA Center Demonstration

 This step integrates the ISE node that controls your TrustSec policies with DNA Center.
 During this step, you will create several user groups and policies that dictate the access provided to the user groups.